nithyashakthi/Customer-Purchase-Behaviour-Dashbaord/README.md

 - Placeholder (Sheet4): Empty sheet reserved for future use.

 - How to Use
-- Open the final_excel_dashboard.xlsx file using Microsoft Excel or compatible software.
+  1.Open the final_excel_dashboard.xlsx file using Microsoft Excel or compatible software.

-- Explore individual sheets for specific data insights:
+  2.Explore individual sheets for specific data insights:

     - Use the customer sheet to examine customer profiles and behavior.

     - Dive into the order sheet for transactional and category-level analysis.

      - Refer to Sheet3 for aggregated income metrics.

-- Integrate the data with visualization tools like Power BI to build interactive dashboards.
+   3. Integrate the data with visualization tools like Power BI to build interactive dashboards.

-- Prerequisites
+  Prerequisites
     - Software: Microsoft Excel

 - Contribution
 - We welcome contributions!
 If you’d like to enhance this dataset or create additional analyses, feel free to: